ShadowsocksR-Live/iShadowsocksR/README.md

 ## How to Build Project

 Perform the following steps to be able to build the project.
-Be warned that you **should not** call `pod update` as newer version of pod frameworks that Potatso depends on might break building process and there will be errors.
+Be warned that you **should not** call `pod update` as newer version of pod frameworks that iShadowsocksR depends on might break building process and there will be errors.

 ```
 git clone https://github.com/ShadowsocksR-Live/iShadowsocksR.git